dmitriz/aligna/examples/rules-reference.md

 - Place reusable, testable code modules in a source directory (e.g., `src/`, `lib/`).

-- Store configuration files containing sensitive data in a secure, non-committed directory.
+- Store configuration files containing sensitive data in a secure, non-committed directory (e.g., `.secrets/`) and ensure it is added to `.gitignore`.

 - Add a `docs/` directory for architectural diagrams, API references, and guides.